vaibhavpandeyvpz/katora-java/README.md

 }
 ```

-Then create your container using above providers like:
+Then composing your container using above providers like:

 ```java
 import com.vaibhavpandey.katora.Container;